 - Agorapulse is our top Hootsuite alternative thanks to its deep social media feature set, excellent user interface, team functionality, and limited free account for casual users.

 - NapoleonCat offers a Hootsuite alternative designed for customer service teams.
-It includes a social inbox, scheduling, reporting, and team workflows.
+It includes a social inbox, scheduling, reporting, automation, and team workflows.

-If you run into issues while using Agorapulse, you can expect a reply from its customer service within 30 minutes.
 The company boasts of a 96% satisfaction score from its users.
 It’s also rated highly on both Capterra and TrustRadius.